You Shouldn't Ignore Full Squat Benefits!

 It is also a safe exercise if performed correctly (and that includes full ROM!)

-8 / Drawer tests are performed at a knee angle of 90 degrees because there is a greater amount of laxity in the knee joint at that specific angle
+8 Drawer tests are performed at an angle of 90 degrees

 So, does it make sense to only go down half way where you are most vulnerable especially when greater loads can be used (because you are much stronger in this partial ROM?)